-- 1. The muzzle of the pistol must be pointing in a safe direction at all times, and fingers should be outside of the trigger guard. - 2.
-Remove the magazine from the frame by pressing the magazine latch.
+- The muzzle of the pistol must be pointing in a safe direction at all times, and fingers should be outside of the trigger guard. - Remove the magazine from the pistol by pushing in on the magazine latch.
 REMEMBER that even though the magazine has been removed, a live round remaining in the chamber can still be fired (see "Unloading Warning," above). - 3.
 Hold the pistol firmly and grasp the slide.
 Retract the slide to its rearmost position briskly to extract and eject any chambered cartridge.
 Always double check, visually and physically, the chamber, breech-face, and the interior of the frame are clear of any live rounds.
 When the slide is fully retracted, push upward on the slide stop, then allow the slide to move forward until it comes to rest with the rear projection of the slide stop resting in the notch on the lower left side of the slide.

 - 4. To close the slide, again check to be sure the chamber and breech-face are empty.
 Pull the slide to its rearmost postion and release it.
 The slide will snap forward.
-Keep fingers out of ejection port on top of slide! - If the magazine contains cartridges, they can be removed by sliding each cartridge forward and out of magazine, one at a time, until the magazine is empty. - 6.
-Push the empty (unloaded) magazine into the frame until the magazine latch locks it in place.
+Keep fingers out of ejection port on top of slide! - If the magazine contains cartridges, they can be removed by sliding each cartridge forward and out of magazine, one at a time, until the magazine is empty. - Push empty (unloaded) magazine into frame until magazine latch locks it in place.